Why PromptPack?

 - Any orchestration framework (when they add PromptPack support)

-Multi-Prompt Architecture
+Multi-Prompt Routing

 See real examples in our Specification Examples.